Jump To

-So in honor of St. Patrick’s Day, I’ve rounded up some of our favorite recipes that pay tribute to the Emerald Isle’s rich culinary heritage.
-From traditional soda bread to boozy Irish coffee, these dishes are sure to put a lilt in your voice and a smile on your face.
+So, in honor of St. Patrick’s Day, I’ve rounded up some of our most beloved Irish-inspired recipes that pay tribute to the rich culinary traditions of Ireland.
+These dishes are more than just food; they’re a taste of history, a symbol of community, and a guaranteed way to put a lilt in your voice and a smile on your face.

 Black Velvet Cocktail

 Absolutely fantastic.
-I love this cocktail and will definitely enjoy it assembled in this dramatically-looking version.
+I love this Black Velvet cocktail and will definitely enjoy it assembled in this dramatically-looking version.

 jenny